FreeBSD is an amazing operating system

-When I first saw The Complete FreeBSD book by Greg Lehey I remember noticing the text on the front page that said, "The Free Version of Berkeley UNIX" and "Rock Solid Stability", and I was immediately intrigued!
+When I first saw The Complete FreeBSD book by Greg Lehey I remember noticing the text on the front page that said, "The Free Version of Berkeley Unix" and "Rock Solid Stability", and I was immediately intrigued!
 What was that all about?
-A free UNIX operating system!
+A free Unix operating system!
 And rock solid stability?
 That sounded amazing.

 I did some test installs on different hardware and I loved FreeBSD right away.
 FreeBSD became my first FTP server run from home.

-Later in 2000 I was employed by one of the biggest ISPs in my country and discovered to my surprise that the entire server and network structure was run on FreeBSD.
-The only computers that didn't run FreeBSD was the computers at the office where the sales people and secretaries worked, those ran Microsoft Windows.
-When I asked about the choice of operating system the system administrator said something like:
+Later in 2000 I was employed by one of the fastest growing ISPs in Denmark at the time and I was surprised to learn that their entire server and network infrastructure all ran on FreeBSD.
+The only computers that didn't run FreeBSD was the computers at the office where the sales people and secretaries worked, those ran Microsoft Windows 98.

-People who know what they are doing run FreeBSD!
+People who know what they are doing run FreeBSD.
 Everyone in the communication industry run FreeBSD!

 /usr/local/etc/.
-Combined with the separation between the base system and third party applications, this makes it trivial to manage third party applications and if you need to change your setup you can simply delete all installed packages with
+Combined with the separation between the base system and third party applications, this makes it trivial to manage third party applications and if you ever need to change your setup completely you can simply delete all installed packages with

 pkg delete -aand then start installing the ones that you want.